battery-pulse/pulse-telemetry/README.md

 #### PostgreSQL

-You can deploy yourself using [Postgres operator](https://github.com/zalando/postgres-operator) or use a managed service to handle backups (reccomended).
+You can deploy yourself using [cloudnative-pg operator](https://github.com/cloudnative-pg/cloudnative-pg) or use a managed service (reccomended).

 #### Object Storage